 However, the price difference between a less expensive plan and a more expensive plan may not be as great as the difference in coverage between the two plans.
 So compare a couple plans for your vacation protection.

 Even if you don’t think you need more coverage, often it makes sense to get a quote on a basic plan and a more expensive plan, just to see how much more coverage the more expensive plan provides for the price.

 You might be surprised at how affordable additional trip protection can be.

 Often during the travel insurance quote process you’re given the option to buy additional coverage, or add-on coverage, and you’ll be shown the cost of those optional coverages.

-These coverages can give you a lot of extra peace of mind – in the form of a higher medical limit, or increased evacuation coverage – for a small amount of additional premium.
+These coverages can give you a lot of extra peace of mind – in the form of additional coverage for cancellation or protection when renting a car.

 For instance, with BHTP: